casco/Objetos2-Frameworks/SocialNetworkWithUIPatterns.package/PersonEditorComponent.class/README.md

-A component to consistently show the personal details and change into edit mode (via de PesonDetailsEditorComponent) .
+A component to consistently edit  the personal details

 Instance Variables
 	person:		<Person>